tensorflow/tensorflow/tensorflow/compiler/mlir/lite/experimental/tac/README.md

 ## TAC workflow

-The workflow of target-aware-conversion is as followed:
+The workflow of target-aware-conversion is as follows:

 1 Try to break down the whole graph into several subgraphs based on hardwares' capabilities.
 See the diagram below, let's say our desired target backends are